-The Common Dog Cold Symptoms include nasal Congestion and discharge, a little difficulty to breathing through the nose, Occasional coughing, Mild fever, runny eyes, Sneezing.
+The Common Dog Cold Symptoms include nasal congestion and discharge, a little difficulty in breathing through the nose, Occasional coughing, Mild fever, runny eyes, Sneezing.

 Dog Sneezing and coughing

 These are the first symptoms of your dog getting cold.
 Just like humans it indicates a poor immune system and can be self-recovered in a few days.
 But if the illness persists it may indicate a serious problem.

 If you see your dog breathing heavy or have difficulty in breathing that it is likely then your dog has nasal or respiratory congestion.
 When you see these symptoms the best course of action to take is to take your pet to a vet.

 A watery eye may indicate cold or infection of your dog’s ear, nose or throat.
 In case of infections, your dog may show other symptoms like redness of the eyes, irritation, pain, blinking more than usual, rubbing and scratching of eyes.
 Eye discharges are usually present in infections that are advanced.

 Though few of these less serious symptoms can be treated at home, it can also indicate a more serious disease such as Kennel cough, parasites, dog flu, parainfluenza virus, canine bronchitis, fungal infection or canine distemper.